La-Sian/100-Days-Of-Code-/README.md

 Topic of the day was useEffect hooks.
 Went over briefly what it is and its use within React and used it as an example by fetching an API.

+DAY 37

+I looked at switch statements and how to incorporate them within a new hook, useReducer hook and the basic conceptual flow of how to use them as another hook within React tools.